-The School takes pride in its well-developed system of pastoral care for social interaction amongst students.
-The School recognises that disabled students or those with special educational needs or learning difficulties may be at risk of being bullied.
-All students are taught that victimisation and bullying is prohibited and will not be tolerated.
-The School's objective is to ensure that a disabled student, or a student with SEND or other protected characteristic, does not suffer less favourable treatment as a result of discrimination.
-Students are taught through the curriculum and other activities the importance of respecting each other and behaving towards each other with courtesy and consideration.
+The School takes pride in its well-developed system of pastoral care for social interaction amongst p u p i l s .
+The School recognises that disabled pupils or those with special educational needs or learning difficulties may be at risk of being bullied.
+All pupils are taught that victimisation and bullying is prohibited and will not be tolerated.
+The School's objective is to ensure that a disabled pupil, or a pupil with SEND or other protected characteristic, does not suffer less favourable treatment as a result of discrimination.
+Pupils are taught through the curriculum and other activities the importance of respecting each other and behaving towards each other with courtesy and consideration.